Commission on Ministry

 Mission: Oversee the formation of priests, including assisting individuals and parishes with the nomination and application process, provide continuing support to persons in the priestly formation process; interview those who are prepared and make recommendations regarding postulancy, candidacy and ordination; provide advice and counsel to the Bishop on matters related to priesthood; serve as a resource on priesthood for the Diocese.

-The committee gathers for seven to nine full day meetings a year.
+The committee gathers for about six daylong meetings each year.
 In addition, each member of the committee serves as a contact person for persons in formation for priesthood.

 Chair: The Rev. Randy Alexander; Immannuel Church-on-the-Hill, Alexandria